MicrosoftDocs/office-developer-client-docs/docs/shared/compatibility-between-the-32-bit-and-64-bit-versions-of-office.md

 ---
-title: "Compatibility Between the 32-bit and 64-bit Versions of Office"
+title: "Compatibility between the 32-bit and 64-bit versions of Office" ms.date: 4/27/2016

-ms.date: 4/27/2016
 ms.audience: ITPro
 localization_priority: Normal
 ms.assetid: ff49dc9e-daf8-43cf-8802-51c2537ed561
 description: "Find out how the 32-bit version of Office is compatible with the 64-bit version of Office."
 ---

-# Compatibility Between the 32-bit and 64-bit Versions of Office
+# Compatibility between the 32-bit and 64-bit versions of Office

 Find out how the 32-bit version of Office is compatible with the 64-bit version of Office.